ntkog/valoraciones/README.md

 ```
 and change *Redirect URI* on your OAuth Meetup Consumer Details.

-The last step is changing the urlname of your meetup community in server/meetup.js
+The last step is changing the urlname of your meetup community in server/meetup.js and add your logo in /public folder ( Name it logo.png )

 # Run

 ```bash
 meteor
 ```

+# TODO

+Expose a module/function that lets organizers do their own Vote system.

 Enjoy!